 It is often more cracked thannormal skin, fine-pored, feels rough, tends to flake and looks pale to dull: dry skin lacks moisture.
-This is often related to an underactive sebum glands: Because they produce less sebum, the protective acid mantle of your skin cannot stabilize.
-As a result, the moisture from your skin evaporates faster.
-The result is dry skin also known as xerosis.
+This is often related to an underfunction of the sebaceous glands: Because they produce less sebum, the acid mantle of your skin cannot stabilize.
+This allows the moisture to evaporate from your skin faster.
+The result is dry skin aka xerosis.

-Dry skin is uncomfortable because of itmore sensitive and sensitive is than normal skin.
-It also has a greater tendency to wrinkle, because the surface of the skin is less elastic.
+Dry skin is uncomfortable because itmore delicate and sensitive is than normal skin.
+It also tends to wrinkle more because the surface of the skin is less elastic.

 WHAT CARE FOR DRY SKIN?

-Taking care of dry skin is primarily about thatnatural moisturizing factors (NMS) to regulate the skin.
+Taking care of dry skin is primarily about:natural moisturizing factors (NMS) of the skin to regulate.
 For this you need a care program that hydrates your skin and also restores the skin's own protective acid mantle.
-Valuable amino acids as well as urea and hyaluron are important ingredients here, as they can plump up the skin and strengthen the connective tissue and the tension.
+Valuable amino acids as well as urea and hyaluronic acid are important ingredients here, as they can plump up the skin and strengthen the connective tissue and tension.
 The supply of trace elements and panthenol is also essential for dry skin, as it protects against inflammation caused by external influences.

 TIPS FOR DRY SKIN

-Your skin lacks moisture so you have to give it some.
-OneMoisturizer with urea and hyaluron are effective means of binding moisture in the skin and freshening up the skin.
+Your skin lacks moisture, so you need to give it some.
+Onemoisturizer with urea and hyaluron are effective means to bind moisture in the skin and refresh the skin.
 Make sure that your facial care can create an occlusive cell protection.
-This means that it supports the skin's own protective acid mantle and ensures that the moisture from the skin does not evaporate too quickly.
+This means that it supports the skin's own protective acid mantle and ensures that the moisture does not evaporate too quickly from the skin.

 Tip 2:pH neutral

-Cleaning products with alkalis and tensides are absolutely not suitable for cleaning dry skin: They damage the skin's own protective barrier and thus only dry out the skin further.
-Grab oneFacial cleanser to, which cleanses your skin gently and pH-neutral, without drying out the skin any further.
+Cleansing products with alkalis and surfactants are absolutely not suitable for cleaning dry skin: They damage the skin's own protective barrier and only dry out the skin further.
+Grab onefacial cleanser that gently and pH-neutrally cleanses your skin without drying it out any further.